Okuhle2022/Digital-Portfolio/README.md

 I am now more able to attend networking events without hesitation, to present mystelf in a proffectional manner, and to be able to keep in touch with people with whom I share the same ICT carrer goals and thus create meaningful relationships.

+## Workplace Etiquette
+As part of the ** Workplace etiquette** cource, I have to learn to keep professionalism, respect, and proper behavior in the work environment.
+The target of this assignment was to acquire appropriate work conduct, communication patternes, and company values that lead to a pleasant and efficient atmosphere.

+In the sseion, I was introduced to the main ideas of managing confidential information in a responsible manner, keeping proffetional communication via email, and realizing the importance of being on time for meetings.
+In addition, I was informed about the proper methods of using pesonal devices during wotk hours and the right way to ask for time off or an early leave for personal reasons.
+All these ideas emplasized the significance of professionalism, self-desciplene, and respect for both collegues and workplace rules.

+By the prident implementation f the concepts delivered in the module i was able to attain a perfect score of **100%** on the assesment, this demonstrating a thorough understanding of workplace ethics and behavior expectations.
+This experience helped me realize more deply how proffessionalism and good manners have a great impact on one's image eqquiped to show out these good traits namely,** trustworthiness, repect,and honesty**, in the worls of wprk , which are very important characters in the IT sector.